Common By-law Inquiries

 Contact CSC online or by calling (519) 772-8787 to learn more.

-For further information on requirements, please review the Zoning By-law and Fence By-law.
+For further information on requirements, please review the Zoning By-law and the Fence By-law on our Frequently Referenced By-laws page.